wp-plugins/social-media-metrics/README.txt

 1. This is the plugin with the title set to "Social Metrics".

 == Changelog ==

+= 0.6 =
+Put PeerIndex score on top of PeerIndex logo

 = 0.5 =
 Removed unnecessary comments from code - no other changes